-Almost every creative person is afraid to let their work be released.
-Which seems strange to write about at the same time.
-We create this being - be it a book or an album or a painting or so - to be shown to the world.
+Many creative people are afraid to release their work.
+Which seems strange at the same time.
+We create this being - a book or an album or a painting or so - for the world to see.
 We design something new all together, knowing someone will see it one day.
 But that's the exact concept … Continue reading An artist’s fear

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

-To be a great writer, someone has to get upset with the writer’s work.
+To be a great writer, someone has to get upset with your work.
 Sounds crazy, doesn’t it?
 But it’s true.
-Many famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, all have been successful in their careers.
-But they also made some reviewers angry.
+All famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, have made some reviewers angry before.
 One well-known author, Rudyard Kipling, had a review say: “...you just don’t know how to use the … Continue reading Healthy reminder:

-Sometimes I think it's good to look back at where you came from.
-For me, I started as a small girl in Dallas.
+Sometimes it's good to look back at where you came from.
+For me, I was a small girl in Dallas.
 I tried writing a novel about puppies with super powers in a Captain Jack Sparrow journal.
-I handwrote many chapters that took up about half the journal before I quit.
+I handwrote many chapters that took up about half the journal before I stopped.
 I had a colored in map … Continue reading Writing origins